gojimmypi/arduino/README.md

-# arduino
+# Arduino IDE - Experimental ARM Version Installation & Issues.

+There are a variety of versions and methods available to install the Arduino IDE on a Raspberry Pi.

-To install Arduino IDE on the Raspberry Pi the command:
+The most common way to install Arduino IDE on the Raspberry Pi the command:

 ```sudo apt-get install arduino```